cloudflare/cloudflare-docs/content/fundamentals/signed-exchanges/signed-exchanges/enable-signed-exchange.md

 ## Enable SXGs

 If your account satisfies all the requirements, follow the steps below to enable SXGs.
-Be aware that, currently, Signed Exchanges are only used on Chromium browsers on Android and desktop.
+Be aware that, currently, signed exchanges are only used on Chromium browsers on Android and desktop.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 2. Go to **Speed** > **Optimization**.